In today’s business climate, creating a company culture that attracts and retains A+ Players and develops teams is a necessity.

 As I wrote and completed The People Part, I realized more than ever all that I’ve discovered in my decades-long career, and even more during the last couple years of the pandemic.
 Through my book or working with us at Leading Edge Teams, your business challenges can transform into business success.

-We are here to help you—I also encourage you to read other blogs here on our site and to sign up for our mailing list to receive our “Team Tip” emails that give you useful tools and strategies to help you create a successful business that you love.
+We are here to help you—I also encourage you to read other blogs here on our site and download our Secret Recipe and watch your inbox for useful tools and strategies to help you create a successful business that you love.